RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-10-15-unpacking-containers.md

 When software is installed, typically a bunch of files are copied onto the computer and some other files are altered.
 Yet more prerequisite files might be downloaded from another source.
 A problem arises if, by installing one piece of software, a file on which another piece of software depends is altered or removed.
 This can be accidental or malicious.
 Malicious software can be deliberately designed to access data which should remain private to other software.

 Another potential problem is a situation where the software runs, but behaves differently on different computers.
-This could involve the software crashing, or perhaps producing slightly different results - a big problem when trying to make results reproducible.
+This could involve the software crashing, or perhaps producing slightly different results — a big problem when trying to make results reproducible.

 ## Virtual machines...

-A virtual machine (or VM) is, in effect, a piece of software running on a physical computer, that acts like another operating system.
+A virtual machine (or VM) is, in effect, a piece of software running on a physical computer, that supports another operating system.
 A computer in the imagination of another.

 {% include image_caption.html url="/assets/images/vm-container-blog/vm.png" description="Virtual machines"%}